- Are you interested in Nursing

 Course Prerequisites: Intermediate algebra or a higher math course; college anatomy, physiology, microbiology, developmental psychology, pharmacology and English.
 (See Nursing Course of Study).

 Students, who have met a prerequisite requirement through coursework completed at another college, or through testing or any other method, should verify equivalency with the Director of Nursing or the Nursing Program Counselor prior to applying.
 Official transcripts must be submitted upon application for all pre-requisite coursework taken at another college.
-All courses must be completed once with letter grade of C or higher at the time of application.
+All courses (except for NURS 100) must be completed once with letter grade of C or higher at the time of application.
 (Pass/Fail grades will be assigned the lowest pass grade designated by the granting institution's policy, and will be accepted only if the designated "pass" by the institution is at least a C).

 However, the following course repetitions may be in progress during the same fall semester that the student applies to the nursing program, provided there is evidence of a previous passing grade:

 1. English 1A (May use ENGL 1B or ENGL 2 to substitute for a higher grade for scoring, if there is also transcript evidence of a grade of C or higher in ENGL 1A).